MarcelaLePortfolio/motherboard-systems-hq/PHASE11_CURRENT_ACTION.md

 Baseline:
 - Repo: Motherboard_Systems_HQ
 - Branch: feature/v11-dashboard-bundle
-- Container: dashboard + Postgres already running and healthy
+- Container: dashboard + Postgres running and healthy
-- All planning and guides are written and pushed
+- Helper scripts added:
+  - scripts/phase11_delegate_task_curl.sh
+  - scripts/phase11_complete_task_curl.sh

 You are ready to actually run the backend tests.

 ---

-## ✅ Do This Next – Delegate Task Curl Test
+## ✅ Step 1 – Delegate Task Curl Test

-1. In your main terminal, run:

-curl -i -X POST http://127.0.0.1:3000/api/delegate-task \
-  -H "Content-Type: application/json" \
-  -d '{
-    "title": "Phase 11 container curl test",
-    "agent": "cade",
-    "notes": "Created via Phase 11 backend validation" }'

-2. Immediately after, in the same terminal or another one, run:

-docker-compose logs -f --tail=50

-3. Save or note:
+From repo root:

+scripts/phase11_delegate_task_curl.sh

+Capture:
-- HTTP status from the curl output
+- HTTP status from curl
-- Response body (especially any task id or similar field)
+- Response body (look for any task identifier)
-- Any error lines in the dashboard-1 logs
+- Any relevant lines from `docker-compose logs --tail=50`

+Use the response to determine the correct task identifier (for example `taskId`).

 ---

-## ➡️ After That
+## ✅ Step 2 – Complete Task Curl Test

-Once you have this output, the next step will be:
+Once you have the ID (replace `123` with the real value):

-- Use the response to determine the correct identifier for the complete-task test (for example taskId).
-- Then run the complete-task curl from the PHASE11_TASK_DELEGATION_RUN_SEQUENCE guide.
-- Based on pass/fail, decide whether we:
+scripts/phase11_complete_task_curl.sh 123

+Capture again:
-  - Patch server.mjs (if curl fails), or
+- HTTP status from curl
+- Response body
+- Any relevant lines from `docker-compose logs --tail=50`

+---

+## ➡️ After Both Steps

+- If both calls are healthy:
-  - Move on to dashboard Task Delegation UX validation (if curl passes).
+  - Move on to Task Delegation UI validation in the containerized dashboard.

+- If either call fails:
+  - Bring the curl output + log snippets into a new thread and start from:
+    “Continue Phase 11 from the point where the curl tests for /api/delegate-task or /api/complete-task failed.”